sarbal/R_course/lessons/part1.md

 source("helper.R")
 ```
 ### Try it out!
-- Output is returned once the function or command is evaluated.
+- Output is returned once a function or command is evaluated.
 For example, this is how to use the print function.
 Type this in and press enter:
 ```
 print("Hello World")